michael-vuong/michael-vuong.github.io/_projects/ME360/index.md

 ---
 layout: post
-title: ME360 Electromechanical Design
+title: 4 Bar Mechanism Analysis
-description:  Progress and documentation of my electromechanical design course.
+description: This project showcases assembling and analysing the motion of a 4 bar mechanism
 skills:
   - Solidworks